dsagman/picat/readme.md

 # Constraint Programming and the Planner

 Constraint programming let's you solve problems that require searching through possible solutions.
 How can you place queens on a chessboard so that no queen is able to take another?
 (N-queens) Can a knight on chessboard visit every square once and end by returning to its starting square?
-(Knights tour) The best route for a travelling salesman?
-(Travelling Salesman) The quickest way out of a maze?
+(Knights tour) The best route for a traveling salesman?
+(Traveling Salesman) The quickest way out of a maze?
 (Shortest Path) How best to choose items to fill a suitcase?
-(Knapsack) How to complete a partially filled Soduku puzzle?
-(Soduku)
+(Knapsack) How to complete a partially filled Sudoku puzzle?
+(Sudoku)

 All of these, and many many more can be found via the links in the references section.

 The main concept here is the minimization of a function defined by a set of rules aka constraints.
 The function has variables whose values are not known, but can be defined to be within a given range.

 These variables can be real/floating point values or integers and, in general, real variable solutions are easier to find than integer ones.
 In most most cases, for integer or "mixed integer" where some of the values are integers, there's no closed form solution.
-Constraint progamming is NP-Hard. https://en.wikipedia.org/wiki/Integer_programming#Heuristic_methods
+Constraint programming is NP-Hard. https://en.wikipedia.org/wiki/Integer_programming#Heuristic_methods

 There are many applicable techniques you may have seen in a CS algorithms class: Dijkstra's algorithm, A*, recursion/induction, A/B pruning, branch-and-bound, fail first, breadth first search, depth first search, simplex, gradient descent, satisfiability solver, memoization/tabling or just brute force.